OnceWasPerfect/BleController/README.md

 * First I would like to really understand the bluetooth initiation and integrate it into my main ino.
 I've tried a few times and each time it either fails to connect to the tablet or it connects and then disconnects after a few seconds and repeats this behavior until the Feather is unplugged.
 * Add a mouse centering feature to the `calibrate()` function.
 The way the Feather sends the mouse move command is relative to where the cursor currently is so I can't simply set it to a center value.
 The cursor can be centered by resetting the bluetooth object but I would rather not have to do that.
 The center branch is where I'm working on this currently.
 * Replace the buttons with another input method.
 My user is starting to have a hard time pressing the buttons now.
 They are already fairly easy to activate so I don't think finding a lighter button is the answer here.
 This is an issue I will like face in the future as well as movement function deteriorates.
+* Find another way to connect the Accelerometer to the Feather.
+I used a Cat5 cable because I had the keystones handy but I only use 4 of the 8 wires.
+I would like a smaller connector while still having all the wires in one convenient cable.

 ## Feedback
 This is my biggest project so far and I'm just a hobbyist so I'm sure it doesn't always follow best practices so if you see something please say something so I can improve my code.